mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],hotcue_focus
                    [SamplerN],hotcue_focus

-   Contains the number of the most recentlly used hotcue (or -1 if no hotcue was used).
+   Contains the number of the most recently used :term:`hotcue` (or -1 if no hotcue was used).

    :range: positive integer (or -1)
    :feedback: None